Built for the Frontlines

 The economic reality test focuses on the actual nature of the relationship between employers and their workers, rather than just the terms of any written agreement, making it harder to misclassify them.

-There are a myriad of penalties employees may face for misclassifying workers as independent contractors.
+There are a myriad of penalties for misclassifying workers as independent contractors.
 Employes may even face criminal penalties if they are found to have willfully misclassified workers.

 Employers may be required to pay: